bioinfodlsu/phage-host-prediction/README.md

 ```

 -   `input_fasta` is the path to the FASTA file containing the receptor-binding protein sequences.
 A sample FASTA file is provided [here](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/sample.fasta).
 -   `model_joblib` is the path to the trained model (recognized format: joblib, framework: scikit-learn).
-Download the trained model from this [link]().
+Download the trained model from this [link](https://drive.google.com/file/d/1bRloKMtPnp8QTOHx5IvSx_-8BspdVKNQ/view?usp=sharing).
 -   `results_dir` is the path to the directory to which the results of running PHIEmbed will be written.
-The results of running PHIEmbed on the sample FASTA file are provided [here]().
+The results of running PHIEmbed on the sample FASTA file are provided [here](https://github.com/bioinfodlsu/phage-host-prediction/tree/main/sample_results).

-Each row in a results file contains two comma-separated values: a host genus and the corresponding prediction score (class probability).
+The results for each protein is saved as a CSV file (without a header row).
+Each row contains two comma-separated values: a host genus and the corresponding prediction score (class probability).
 The rows are sorted in order of decreasing prediction score.
 Hence, the first row pertains to the top-ranked prediction.

 Under the hood, this script first converts each sequence into a protein embedding using ProtT5 (the top-performing protein language model based on our experiments) and then passes the embedding to a random forest classifier trained on our [_entire_ dataset](https://drive.google.com/file/d/1icEenU5Sv-7i9pUycaQfNC1Imhrg3sEN/view?usp=sharing).